 A wider buffer has a greater capacity to serve as habitat for wetland edge-dependent species, to reduce the inputs of non-point source contaminants, to control erosion, and to generally protect the wetland from human activities.
 Also see the buffer rationale presented above.

-This procedure can be performed initially in the office using the site imagery, and then revised based on the field visit.
+This procedure is to be completed in the field using the appropriate scale aerial imagery.
 The procedure has four steps as presented in Table 7 below.